DukeLupus/dlFilter/ReadMe.md

 * (For channel operators) oChat - a channel-like window whereby channel operators can chat amongst themselves behind the scenes

 Feedback on this new version is appreciated.
 Now that dlFilter is hosted on Github, we welcome contributions of bug fixes and further improvement from the community.

+Unfortunately in 2024 DukeLupus passed away at an untimely early age - he is sorely missed.
+Consequently, this script is deedicated to his memory.

 ## Downloading
 The best way to download the latest formal release of the script is to